actions-on-google/actions-on-google-nodejs/README.md

 * If you find any issues, please open a bug on [GitHub](https://github.com/actions-on-google/actions-on-google-nodejs).
 * Questions are answered on [StackOverflow](https://stackoverflow.com/questions/tagged/actions-on-google).

+Note that the Actions on Google documentation currently shows usage of v1 of the client library, as that is still the stable version.

 ## How to make contributions?
 Please read and follow the steps in the CONTRIBUTING.md.